Div685/Ruby-Extracted-JWT-Class/README.md

 ## About the Project

-The main purpose of this PR was to extract a single class from the project.
+The main purpose of this project was to extract a single class from the project.
 A piece of code I'm proud of and why?
 > I decided to use the `JWT_auth` module class I coded while I was building this API.
 Why am I proud of this particular class?
 Well, it's because when I was creating Rails API I didn't have any knowledge about JWT authentication and I had to build user authentication considering the deadline. so I've done some research, read the documentation, and learned JWT authentication from scratch and I was able to implement it in this project.

 This Class has following features: